Visualizing, Creating and Reassessing Your Goals

 1 year from now I will….

-(Start the timer and fill in everything that excites you to complete in the next 1 year)
+(Start the timer and fill in everything that excites you about the year ahead.)

 6 months from now I will….

-(Start the timer and fill in everything that excites you to complete in the next 6 months)
+(Start the timer and fill in everything that excites you about the next six months.)

 1 month from now I will…

-(Start the timer and fill in everything that excites you to complete in the next 1 month)
+(Start the timer and fill in everything that excites you about the month ahead.)

 1 week from now I will…..

-(Start the timer and fill in everything that excites you to complete in the next 1 week)
+(Start the timer and fill in everything that excites you about this week.)

 Here is an example of achievable goals for a person who wants to get started training (everyone’s goals are different):

-- 1 year from now I will have completed my first Ironman
+- 1 year from now I will be prepared to complete my first 100-mile road cycling event.

-- 1 week from now I will have gotten in the water to swim for at least 30 minutes 3 times this week.
+- 1 week from now I will have gotten on my trainer for at least two 30 minute indoor cycling rides and incorporated meditation into my daily routine.

 After meditating, you should have created enough space in your mind to forget about what everyone else is doing and think about what you truly want, what will make you happy and what will allow you to be the best version of yourself.
 By visualizing yourself and where you want to be in the coming year, you have taken the first step to making it happen.
 Maybe where you visualize yourself being is different from what others are up to, and that is totally okay.
 You could be on your way to achieving big things because of it!

 Now start to put into action your goals for this week!
-It might be hiring a coach or finding a training plan you can download from the internet.
-Maybe you realized you really need a new bike or new shoes because that’s what you need to get excited and achieve your big, awesome goals.
+It might be hiring a virtual coach or finding a training plan you can download from the internet.
+Maybe you realized you really need a new bike, new shoes, or a new indoor trainer because that’s what you need to get excited about your new goals.
 Whatever it is, start to move in that direction!

-Need help to stay on track with your goals?
+Need help to stay on track?
 Check out our next article for tips on how to stick to your plan!